 Faculty and academic staff with .5 FTE or greater appointments, and UW-Eau Claire students seeking to engage in research or scholarly and creative activity (RSCA) may apply.
+Students must be enrolled at least half time to be eligible.
 The proposal may be submitted by any member of the collaborating team.
 The names of all research collaborators should be included in the proposal, and the proposal should be signed by the faculty or academic staff mentor.

 Faculty, academic staff, and undergraduate students engaged in research or other scholarly activities in all disciplines are eligible to apply.
 A graduate student may also be involved in the project as a mentor to undergraduate students.